CSA-OCP-GER/azure-serverless-bootcamp/Module 2 - CosmosDB data/readme.md

 <details><summary>Click to open</summary><p>

 1. Open the Azure Portal and create a new Azure CosmosDB database.  **BE SURE TO SELECT SQL FOR THE API and Don't enable Virtual Networks**.
+And if you have not used until now, take the free tier advantage for the CosmosDB and if not possible the serverless option.
     * It's not required but I recommend putting this in the same resource group as the function app from module 1.

 1. After the CosmosDB account has been created, open it and copy the "Primary Connection String" from the **Keys** section.
 Save this for later.
 You may even want to continue on with the next step and come back later to get the key as CosmosDB can take a few minutes to deploy.

     Now onto VS Code

 1. Open your project in VS Code from Module 1.

 1. Make the following code changes to the app to no longer expect static data, but to expect dynamic data returned from the CosmosDB *binding* in Azure Functions.

     ```javascript